Amid China air, water pollution, soil survey reveals century-old heavy metals

-BEIJING Soil samples across China have revealed remnants of toxic heavy metals dating back at least a century and traces of a pesticide banned in the 1980s, an environmental official said on Wednesday, revealing the extent of the country's pollution problems.
+BEIJING, April 10 Soil samples across China have revealed remnants of heavy metals dating back at least a century and traces of a pesticide banned in the 1980s, an environmental official said on Wednesday, revealing the extent of the country's pollution problems.

 Now Zhuang Guotai, head of the ecological department of the Ministry of Environmental Protection, said a nationwide soil survey showed the countryside had paid a heavy price for an agricultural revolution that has seen grain production almost double in the last 30 years, despite a much reduced workforce.

-Zhuang noted that as much as 65 percent of the fertilizer in China's countryside was improperly used and left to pollute rivers and fields.
+Zhuang noted that as much as 65 percent of the fertiliser in China's countryside was improperly used and left to pollute rivers and fields.

 "All pollutants ultimately end up in the soil, and when we did the soil survey, we saw that even metal pollution from a hundred years ago was present, as well as the '666' pesticide banned in the 1980s."